Housing and Residential Life

 Residents are required to file an online Notice of Termination 90 days prior to their departure.
-Residents who fail to provide notice 90-days in advance of their departure will be charged 90 days rent from the date Housing Reservations receives the online termination notice.
+Residents who fail to provide notice 90-days in advance of their departure will be charged for 90 days of the Monthly Rate from the date Housing Reservations receives the online termination notice.

 Terminating - To notify Housing Services of your intention to vacate, you must complete an online termination notice through your housing application.
 If you are unsure of the exact date you will be leaving, please give us the last possible date you think you would be in the apartment.

-Rent Adjustments - Your rent will be adjusted for the date you actually vacate after your keys are returned.
-The full rent will be charged for the month you will be leaving.
+Monthly Rate Adjustments - Your monthly rate will be adjusted for the date you actually vacate after your keys are returned.
+The full monthly rate will be charged for the month you will be leaving.

-Rent will be adjusted once your keys are in and the checkout has been completed.
-You need only pay for the nights you believe you will be in residence - monthly rent divided by 30 times number of nights you will be in the apartment.
+The Monthly Rate will be adjusted once your keys are in and the checkout has been completed.
+You need only pay for the nights you believe you will be in residence - monthly rate divided by 30 times number of nights you will be in the apartment.